genome/bfx-workshop/lectures/week_23/SingleSampleQc/README.md

 The input JSON refers to files hosted in Google Cloud Storage, so `miniwdl` will start by downloading them to your local machine (to the download cache we configured earlier).
 This may take awhile depending on the download speeds.
 Then it will start running the steps of the workflow.

 The terminal will be updated with the progress of the workflow as it goes along.
+Depending on availabe resources, it may take 1-2 hours to complete.

 By default miniwdl creates a directory in your current directory named with a timestamp, so once the workflow finsihes we can look at what it created: